Hyundai Motorsport customer results round-up bulletin 12-14 July

 i30 N TCR drivers take double victory from Red Bull Ring weekend

 Target Competition’s Josh Files retook the lead of the TCR Europe series after a dominant weekend for the i30 N TCR teams at the Red Bull Ring (July 12-14).
 He qualified second fastest, in the middle of a Hyundai 1-2-3 lead by BRC Racing Team man Luca Filippi and completed by M Racing driver Nelson Panciatici.
-However, Files was able to get the best start of the three and take the lead, holding off Filippi for his second win of the season at the head of a Hyundai 1-2.
+However, Files was able to get the best start of the three and took the lead, holding off Filippi for his second win of the season at the head of a Hyundai 1-2.

 Panciatici finished just off the podium in fourth, ahead of Hyundai Motorsport Customer Racing Junior Driver Luca Engstler and Dušan Borković, who made it five i30 N TCR in the top six.